 Class Mapping

 This is a feature that would allow you to map any .NET CLR types or class properties into its equivalent database objects and types.
-It includes the mapping capabilities for the class/property name, primary/identity columns, class/property handlers and the database types.
+It includes the mapping capabilities for the class/property name, primary/identity columns, class/property handlers, property attributes and the database types.

 Class Name Mapping